Public Governance, Performance and Accountability Rule 2014 section 16EA(c)

 Surveys and contracted researchers

-When considering the use of a contracted research and survey provider the selection process should take account of the qualifications and experience of the provider and the standards under which the provider will conduct work.
+When considering the use of a contracted (independent) research and survey provider the selection process should take account of the qualifications and experience of the provider and the standards under which the provider will conduct work.

 This includes ensuring the work is conducted in accordance with: